maeshamahjabin/ST-GCNc/README.md

 Thanks for the framework provided by 'yysijie/st-gcn', which is source code of the published work ST-GCN in AAAI-2018.
 The github repo is https://github.com/yysijie/st-gcn.
 This project works with the original code and refactors it.

 **References** <br />
 1. Yan, S., Xiong, Y., & Lin, D. (2018, April).
 Spatial temporal graph convolutional networks for skeleton-based action recognition.
-In Thirty-second AAAI conference on artificial intelligence. <br />
+In Thirty-second AAAI conference on artificial intelligence. <br /> <br />

+**Install** <br />
+git clone https://github.com/maeshamahjabin/ST-GCNc.git; cd st-gcn cd torchlight; python setup.py install; cd ..

 **Data Preparation** <br />
 Download Raw 3D skeletal data from: https://rose1.ntu.edu.sg/dataset/actionRecognition/ and allocate the dataset into ”data” folder and process data with: python data/ntu gendata.py  <br />  <br />